PAKIWASI/workstealpool/README.md

 it just read is discarded via `ok == false`, but the read itself already happened, unsynchronized, against whatever the owner does next.
-So a losing thief's read is a genuine data race on paper — the value can even be torn for multi-word `T` — but since it's always thrown away, no caller ever observes it. `-race` is correctly flagging an unsynchronized access, not producing a false positive; it's just one that provably can't corrupt a result.
+So a losing thief's read is a genuine data race on paper — the value can even be torn for multi-word `T`, but since it's always thrown away, no caller ever observes it. `-race` is correctly flagging an unsynchronized access, not producing a false positive; it's just one that provably can't corrupt a result.